Arachni/arachni/README.md

 ### Open [distributed architecture](https://github.com/Arachni/arachni/wiki/Distributed-components)

 - High-performance/low-bandwidth [communication protocol](https://github.com/Arachni/arachni-rpc-em).
-    - `Marshal` serialization for performance and efficiency.
-        - Automatically falls back to `YAML` for ease of integration with 3rd party systems.
+    - `MessagePack` serialization for performance, efficiency and ease of integration with 3rd party systems.
-    - TCP/IP for general network communications.
-    - UNIX domain sockets for multi-Instance IPC.
 - Remote monitoring and management of Dispatchers and Instances.
 - Parallel scans -- Each scan is compartmentalized to its own OS process to take advantage of: